Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ##### Independent Cores

-Both AI Engine graphs for `FFTrows_graph` and `FFTcols_graph` are to be configured to be independent, with runtime ratios set to >= 0.6 so that each can be run independently of the other.
+Both AI Engine graphs for `FFTrows_graph` and `FFTcols_graph` are to be configured to be independent, with runtime ratios set to >= 0.6 so that each can run independently.

 ```
 ...